E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Appendix

 \subsection{Details on datasets, agents, and verifiers}

 We provide experiments from six different datasets.
 For each dataset, we use a particular agent-verifier combination, which we list in Table \ref{tab:verifiers}.

-For \textbf{mathematical reasoning}, we use GSM8k \citep{cobbe2021training} for our tool-calling agent experiments and MATH \citep{hendrycks2021measuring} for our reasoning model experiments.
+For \textbf{mathematical reasoning}, we use GSM8k \citep{cobbe2021training} for our tool-calling agent experiments and MATH \citep{hendrycks2021measuring} and AIME \citep{aime_1983_2024} for our reasoning model experiments.
 For \textbf{question-answering}, we use HotpotQA \citep{yang2018hotpotqa} and MedQA \citep{jin2021disease} for Aviary and OctoTools experiments, respectively, and MMLU-Pro \citep{wang2024mmlu} for the reasoning models.
-For \textbf{chess}, we use open-sourced and annotated games from LiChess.
-We present results from all datasets except GSM8k in the main section, and provide the GSM8k results in the Appendix.
+We present results from all datasets except GSM8k and AIME in the main section, and provide results for these two datasets in the Appendix.

 For tool-calling agents, we provide the verifier (a judge LLM) with the original problem text and list of tool calls and arguments used.
 We then prompt the Claude agent with the following system prompt: